 While at Samford, Burgess was a member of the staff that coached three players to All-Conference honors, including a Conference Player of the Year and an AP All-America Honorable Mention.
 Burgess helped coach five of the top 20 scorers in Bulldogs’ history, but more impressively, out of the players who have exhausted their eligibility at Samford, 24 of the 25 student-athletes went on to receive their degree.

 In 2002-2003, Burgess served as the primary recruiting coordinator and assistant coach at Berry College.
 During his time with Berry, the team advanced to the semifinals of the conference tournament, recording a 20-win season and a winning record in league play.
 He was also influential in the recruiting of Tramaine Aaron, one of the top 10 scorers in Berry men’s basketball history.

 Burgess began his coaching career after college as an assistant coach at Huntingdon College, where his responsibilities included recruiting, scouting, on-floor coaching, team travel and film exchange.
 He was a part of the rebuilding process for the Hawks, recruiting players who would average 18 wins a year over a span of three seasons, including Allen White, a player who would finish third all-time in the Hawks’ scoring record book.

 Burgess was a member of the Samford basketball team for four seasons (1996–2000) and competed for three seasons under the tutelage of Head Coach Jimmy Tillette.
 He was a member of Samford’s NCAA Tournament teams in both 1998–99 and 1999–2000, and helped guide the team to a 78-39 overall record during his playing career.

-Burgess and his wife, Dawn, have a son, Lee IV, 5, and a daughter, Lacy, 3.
+Burgess and his wife, Dawn, have two sons, Lee IV, 6, and Wyatt, 7 months, and a daughter, Lacy, 4.